evanx/redishub/README.md

 (The RedisHub.com home page and `/about` are redirected to this page.)

-RedisHub is <i>a highly-available web database.</i> It's fast because it's a RAM database, using Redis.
-It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets, with more to come e.g. geographical data courtesy of Redis 3.2.
+RedisHub is <i>a highly-available web database.</i>
+It's fast because it's a RAM database, using Redis.
 It's a web database, because it's accessed via HTTPS.
 And it's highly available via Redis Cluster, published via CloudFlare CDN.
+It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets.
+There is more to come e.g. geographical data courtesy of Redis 3.2.

 The pricing model is a 50c per month for 30MB RAM e.g. a million records, if they were to average 30 characters each.
 But 10MB is free e.g. store 250k records averaging 40 characters each, on us.